antonipostola/site_generator/README.md

 ## Usage

-The website should be written within the **PREPROCESSED_SITE_LOCATION**, which defaults to './site/', where you can use the features of the generator.
+The website should be written within the PREPROCESSED\_SITE\_LOCATION, which defaults to './site/', where you can use the features of the generator.

-Any templates you may wish to use should be in the **TEMPLATE_LOCATION** which default to './templates'.
+Any templates you may wish to use should be in the TEMPLATE\_LOCATION which default to './templates'.

-For global resources you should you the **RESOURCE_LOCATION** which defaults to './resource' as it is copied over to the generated site.
+For global resources you should you the RESOURCE\_LOCATION which defaults to './resource' as it is copied over to the generated site.

 To generate the site, you run the **generate.py** file.
-This will generate the new site to the **GENERATION_LOCATION**, which is './generated\_site' by default.
+This will generate the new site to the GENERATION\_LOCATION, which is './generated\_site' by default.

 ## Features